Ronaldo Zamora

 Ronaldo "Ronny" Bayan Zamora (born December 4, 1944) is a Filipino lawyer and politician who served as representative of the lone district of San Juan for 21 non-consecutive years beginning in 1995.
 He previously served as representative of San Juan–Mandaluyong from 1987 to 1995, as well as assemblyman for the Metro Manila (Region IV) from 1978 to 1984 at the Interim Batasang Pambansa.

 He topped the bar exams in 1969 and was among the Ten Outstanding Young Men of the Philippines in 1972.
 He is also a Senior Partner of Zamora Poblador Vasquez & Bretaña Law Offices.

 Zamora held various cabinet positions throughout the presidency of Ferdinand Marcos, and had served as his Assistant Executive Secretary from 1972 to 1975 and as his Presidential Assistant for Legal Affairs from 1975 to 1978.
 In August 1982, Zamora was appointed by president Marcos to the National Executive Committee to represent the youth sector.
 He later served as President Joseph Estrada's Executive Secretary from 1998 to 2000.

 Zamora is the father of San Juan Mayor Francis Zamora, Representative Bel Zamora of San Juan, and Representative Pammy Zamora of Taguig–Pateros's 2nd district.

 Early life

-Ronaldo Zamora was born on December 4, 1944, in Manila, Philippines.
+Ronaldo Zamora was born on December 4, 1944, in Manila, Philippines to Manuel G. Zamora Sr., a Malacañang protocol officer from the 1930s to the 1960s, and Amparo Bayan Zamora.
 His brothers are Manuel "Manny" Zamora Jr. and Salvador "Buddy" Zamora.

 Zamora received his elementary and secondary education at De La Salle College (now De La Salle University).
 He then enrolled at University of Philippines Diliman, where he obtained his bachelor's degree in political science in 1965 and Bachelor of Laws in 1969, both as magna cum laude.
 He was the topnotcher of the bar exams in 1969.